PPPs

 Identifying Patent-Paper-Pairs

-Example of a matched pair: the same figure appears in a scientific publication and a later patent application.
+Example of a patent–paper pair where the same graphical content appears in both the scientific publication and the patent document.

 The methodology was first introduced in (Büttner & Raiteri, 2024) and applied in (Büttner & Raiteri, 2025).